Ruby Valley Strategic Alliance

 The Ruby Valley is cherished by its’ residents and visitors for its working ranches that provide clean water, open space, and wildlife habitat; access to backcountry, recreation, and outdoor traditions.
 The Ruby watershed includes a mix of public and private lands, 39% of the watershed is privately owned while 61% is managed by state and federal agencies.
 It has been recognized that our public lands and private working ranches are inextricably tied; conservation and management decisions regarding both can be strengthened through partnerships.

 This alliance was formed in order to formally recognize that maintaining working ranches and public land viable and intact helps us all to achieve our long term conservation goals.
 The wide reaching alliance includes members from the Ruby Valley Stock Users Association, Conservation District and Watershed Council, the Natural Resource Conservation Service (NRCS), the Ruby Habitat Foundation, the Wildlife Conservation Society, The Nature Conservancy, the Montana Wilderness Association and the Greater Yellowstone Coalition, and many more.
-By focussing positive dialogue on shared interests and common goals it has enabled the group to aim for better stewardship of the Ruby Valley.
+By focusing positive dialogue on shared interests and common goals it has enabled the group to aim for better stewardship of the Ruby Valley.

 To enhance their partnership and mission the group has identified the following shared values: